-Output options set the archive format and compression level, more options for each format can be fine-tuned in "Advanced" tab; last used compression options will be remembered to be used as default, avoiding the need to set it in advanced tab following times the format is used; resetting applications default resets also compression options.
+Output options dropdown menus on the bottom left area set the archive Format and Compression level, more options for each format can be fine-tuned in "Advanced" tab; last used compression options will be remembered to be used as default, avoiding the need to set it in advanced tab following times the format is used; resetting applications default resets also compression options.
 The info icon in the right of the archive type selection combobox will display a brief explanation of the characteristics and features offered by the selected format.